 - If a friend drinks too much, it can be dangerous to let them sleep it off - they may be unconscious.

 - Try not to let friends take risks or go off on their own if they are drunk or high - this can lead to accidents.

-- If one of their friends is out of control, make sure they don't drink any more alcohol or they may go unconscious.
+- If one of their friends is out of control, make sure they do not drink any more alcohol or they may pass out.

-At the same time, let them know they don’t need to fix a friend’s problems.
+At the same time, let them know they do not need to fix a friend’s problems.
 If they think a friend is in trouble, they should always look for help from an adult.

 Help them to understand about alcohol poisoning and drug effects and what to do.

 Getting home safely

 Be available to pick them up or insist on picking them up, depending on their age.
 You could also pre-book a taxi at the time they are due to leave.